 Loans over £10,000 should generally be approved by the shareholders.

-Records must be kept for any money borrowed from a company (or lent to a company) - this is known as a 'director's loan account'.
+Records must be kept for any money borrowed from (or lent to) a company - this is known as a 'director's loan account'.
 At the end of the financial year, any money owed to the company (or vice versa) must be included in the balance sheet as part of the annual accounts.

 Tax may need to be paid on a director's loan.
 This depends on whether the director’s loan account is overdrawn (you owe the company) or in credit (the company owes you).